 A conference on Human Rights Day was held every year in partnership with IBOR – International Bill of Rights and Forum for Human Rights, visitors came from several schools including the Aga Khan Academy of Mombasa, Kenya.

 School visits and activities arranged by Earth Focus have included visiting the re-cycling facilities of Geneva.

-Green Map making for Grand Saconnex – 2007, the area of the United Nations – 2009, Vernier, Meyrin, the Arboretum of Allaman, 2010 and 2011, Verbier 2013 with school visits to the Service Industrielles de Bagnes, Valais, micro-hydro installations etc. The Green Map making has included several hundred students and others.
+Green Map making for Grand Saconnex – 2007, the area of the United Nations – 2009, Vernier, Meyrin, the Arboretum of Allaman, 2010 and 2011, Verbier 2013 with school visits to the Service Industrielles de Bagnes, Valais, micro-hydro installations etc. The Green Map making has included several hundred students among other participants.

-2015 – 16 students have mapped Plan-les-Ouates, surrounding areas, the route of the trams 14 and the tour of Mont Blanc in conjunction with Pro Mont Blanc’s young ambassadors. chosen to promote the region and to learn mre about mountains and Nature.
+2015 – 16 students have mapped Plan-les- Ouates, surrounding areas, the route of the trams 14 and the tour of Mont Blanc in conjunction with Pro Mont Blanc’s young ambassadors.
+They have chosen to promote the region and to learn more about mountains and Nature.

 As printing and mailing have become so expensive Earth Focus Foundation is developing a web platform – Sustainability.World that will be for knowledge, sharing and action for sustainable development for all ages and to be used worldwide.

-Over the years, the projects and actions of the Earth Focus Foundation have benefitted many people young and adults in Geneva and worldwide, relationships have been formed with other non-governmental organisations working for the same goals.
+Over the years, the projects and actions of the Earth Focus Foundation have benefitted many youths and adults in Geneva and worldwide, and relationships have been formed with other non- governmental organisations working for the same goals.
 Contacts and partnerships have been formed in Geneva with local and global organisations and continue to be built and developed.